maxsw02/lammps/doc/src/Howto_tip4p.rst

     write_data tip4p-implicit.data nocoeff

 Below is the code for a LAMMPS input file using the explicit method and a TIP4P molecule file.
-Because of using :doc:`fix rigid/small
+Because of using :doc:`fix rigid/nvt/small
 <fix_rigid>` no bonds need to be defined and thus no extra storage needs
-to be reserved for them, but we need to either switch to atom style full or use :doc:`fix property/atom mol <fix_property_atom>` so that fix rigid/small can identify rigid bodies by their molecule ID.
-Also a :doc:`neigh_modify exclude <neigh_modify>` command is added to exclude computing intramolecular non-bonded interactions, since those are removed by the rigid fix anyway:
+to be reserved for them, but we need to switch to atom style full or use :doc:`fix property/atom mol <fix_property_atom>` so that fix rigid/nvt/small can identify rigid bodies by their molecule ID:

 .. code-block:: LAMMPS